Information Literacy

 • Knowledge sharing and communication: alongside sharing knowledge via the website, the working group also organises workshops/webinars and the semi-annual LOOWI meeting.

-For more information about the ambitions, activities and planning of the Information Literacy working group, please download the Ambition Plan 2021-2024 and the Annual Plan 2024.
+For more information about the ambitions, activities and planning of the Information Literacy working group, please download the Ambition Plan 2021-2024 and the Annual Plan 2025 (in Dutch).

 Current projects